endlessm/hack-web/docs/TOOLBOX.md

   * select: A dropdown widget
     * title: The title of the panel
     * items: A list of objects with (key, value, image?)
-    * param: The name of the property in the game state to modify
+    * param: The name of the property in the hackableApp state to modify

   * checkbox: A multiple checkbox panel (true / false)
     * title: The title of the panel
-    * items: A list of objects with (label, key) where the key is the name of the property in the game state to modify
+    * items: A list of objects with (label, key) where the key is the name of the property in the hackableApp state to modify

   * number: A number input picker
     * label: The label to show
-    * param: The name of the property in the game state to modify
+    * param: The name of the property in the hackableApp state to modify
     * inputProps: props to modify the input (min, max, step)

   * code: A javascript code editor
     * code: A function to generate the code to show.
-It receives the current game state and should return a string with the code that will be placed in the editor.
-This function is called everytime the game state changes.
+It receives the current hackableApp state and should return a string with the code that will be placed in the editor.
+This function is called everytime the hackableApp state changes.
     * compile: A function to build the code.
-This function will be called when the code in the editor changes and can trigger a game state update with the return value.
+This function will be called when the code in the editor changes and can trigger a hackableApp state update with the return value.

       return null: Will do nothing
-      return object: Will update the game state with the object, for each key in the object it will trigger a store update with the corresponding value.
+      return object: Will update the hackableApp state with the object, for each key in the object it will trigger a store update with the corresponding value.